Tehnix/master-thesis/Chapter/Purely_functional_programming.md

-# Pure Functional Programming {#cha:purely_functional}
+# Pure Functional Programming {#ch:purely_functional}
-In this chapter, we will explore what it means to be a _purely functional programming language_, and what consequences that has for program design.
-If the reader is closely familiar with pure functional programming e.g. via Haskell, Idris, PureScript, Elm or similar, these concepts should already be familiar to the user, and they can safely skip this chapter.
+In this chapter, we will explore what it means to be a _purely functional programming language_, and what consequences is has for program design.

 ## Functional programming {#sec:purely_functional_programming}
 Functional programming is a paradigm, under the declarative programming paradigm, which stands heavily in contrast to imperative programming, positioning itself in the opposite end of the spectrum.
 Whereas an imperative program can be seen as a series of state changing steps, functional programming treats computations as evaluations of mathematical expressions.
-Boiling it down to the essentials, a functional language is basically an extension of lambda-calculus, with some added constructs to make the language richer.
+Boiling it down to the essentials, a functional language is an extension of lambda-calculus, with some added constructs to make the language richer.
 Common for functional languages are that they support concepts such as first-class functions, i.e. support for passing functions around as arguments, and higher-order functions, which are functions that can take other functions as input, or even return a function.
-The astute reader might recognize these concepts if they have played with something like Python, JavaScript or Ruby (and many other languages), and they would be right, seeing as functional programming concepts have spread out into mainstream languages more and more.
-An example of first-class functions in first Python and then Haskell are shown in [@lst:fist_class_functions_python] and [@lst:fist_class_functions_haskell] (both run in their respective REPLs),
+The astute reader might recognize these concepts if they have experience with something like Python, JavaScript or Ruby (and many other languages), and they would be right seeing as functional programming concepts have spread out into mainstream languages more and more.
+An example of first-class functions in first Python and then Haskell are shown in [@lst:fist_class_functions_python] and [@lst:fist_class_functions_haskell] (both run in their respective REPLs).

 ```{#lst:fist_class_functions_python .python}
 >>> def add3(a): return a + 3